-The real rate of return formula is simply: ((1 + investment returns) ÷ (1 + inflation rate of year)) – 1.
+In order to know if your investment returns have outperformed inflation, you need to calculate your real rate of return.
+The real rate of return formula is: ((1 + investment returns) ÷ (1 + inflation rate of year)) – 1.

 An example would be ((1 + 10%) ÷ (1 + 2%)) – 1, which equals 7.84%.

 Copyright © 2022 Methodology